UC Dissertation-Year Fellowship

 • Evidence of capacity to file one’s dissertation by the end of fellowship tenure

-• Experience of situations or conditions which were an impediment to advancing to graduate study, such as the absence of a family member who attended college; matriculation at a school or schools with poor financial or curricular support; having a physical or learning disability; or having worked long hours while attending school; or academic research interests focusing on cultural, societal or educational problems as they affect educationally disadvantaged segments of society; or evidence of an intention to use the doctoral degree toward serving educationally underrepresented segments of society
+• Experience of situations or conditions which were an impediment to advancing to graduate study, such as the absence of a family member who attended college; matriculation at a school or schools with poor financial or curricular support; having a disability; or having worked long hours while attending school; or academic research interests focusing on cultural, societal or educational problems as they affect educationally disadvantaged segments of society; or evidence of an intention to use the doctoral degree toward serving educationally underrepresented segments of society

 Requirements of UC Dissertation Fellows: